Spikeinjapan/QSWAP-SC-ALLOCATION-RESTRUCTURE/README.md

 The QSWAP shareholders have decided to develop the business themselves and lead by a 5 member team (made up of SC holders) has initiated a restructure.

-Business team decided QX should be receiving a portion of revenue, Investment & Rewards Fund, Burn as ADDITIONAL allocations of the trading fees.
+Business team decided to add 3 (QX portion, Investment & Rewards Fund, and Burn) as ADDITIONAL allocations of the trading fees.

 (Link to business plan here)